A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Universal property ( )

 \section{Universal property (\dag)}

 We wish to prove that the extension constructed in \S\ref{BIV_EXT} of a bivariant functor of $D$ to a 2-functor of $\Cor_D$ is unique, hence obtaining a universal mapping property for $\Cor_D$ in the form of Theorem \ref{UNIV_EXT_THM}.
 This is the same as proving the naturality of this extension for change of target category $K$.
-Sadly, this statement appears not to be quite within the scope of 2-category theory as it has currently been established, and so the arguments of this section are \emph{hypothetical} --- more precisely, conditional on a special case of the 2-dimensional Grothendieck construction discussed below \S\ref{UNIV_GROT}.
+Sadly, this statement appears not to be quite within the scope of 2-category theory as it has currently been established, and so the arguments of this section are \emph{hypothetical} --- more precisely, conditional on a special case of the 2-dimensional Grothendieck construction discussed below in \S\ref{UNIV_GROT}, which we use to study universal families of correspondence 2-categories.

-The main difficulty is that we have few methods at our disposal for constructing 2-natural transformations.
-Via the Grothendieck construction, we can transform this problem --- at least for 2-functors into $1\Cat$ --- into a problem of constructing 2-functors over a base, for which the methods, although still scarce, turn out to be sufficient.

 A reminder: so far, we have only shown that bivariant extensions exist, and that correspondences are unique up to equivalence, but not up to unique equivalence.